Katie Woodencloak: Synopsis

 A king, who had a daughter, married a widowed queen, who also had a daughter.
 Unfortunately, the king had to go to war and the stepmother maltreated and starved her stepdaughter.
 A dun bull helped the child, telling her that she would find a cloth in his left ear.
 When she pulled out the cloth and spread it out, she magically had all the food she needed.
-When the queen discovered this and, when the king returned, she feigned sickness and then bribed a doctor to say that she needed the flesh of the dun bull to be well again.
+When the queen discovered this, when the king returned, she feigned sickness and then bribed a doctor to say that she needed the flesh of the dun bull to be well again.

 Fearful for the bull's life, the princess told him of her stepmother's plan.
 The bull decided that they must flee together.
 They passed through a forest made of copper trees and although the bull told her not to break off any branches, she broke off a leaf.
 Seeing this, the bull told the princess to keep the leaf safe and not lose it under any circumstances.

 The bull and the princess came upon a troll that roared that they were touching his wood, and started a fight with the bull.
 The bull won, though he was gravely injured, and the princess had to cure him with a horn of ointment that the troll carried on his person.

 The same thing happened in a silver wood and a golden one, and soon the princess had a silver leaf and a golden apple, along with the copper leaf.